spring-attic/gs-gradle/README.md

 Gradle is downloadable as a zip file at http://www.gradle.org/downloads.
 Only the binaries are required, so look for the link to gradle-_version_-bin.zip.
 (You can also choose gradle-_version_-all.zip to get the sources and documentation as well as the binaries.)

-After you download the zip file, unzip it to your computer.
-Then add the bin folder to your path.
+Unzip the file to your computer, and add the bin folder to your path.

 To test the Gradle installation, run Gradle from the command-line: